jonburdon/windy-millers-bakery/README.md

 # Features of current version:
 Home Page:
-Content organised in to sections with appropriate mobile optimised padding Google icons css variables used throughout to enable global changes to site colour theme
+Smooth scrolling from anchor link to another position on the same page Content organised in to sections with appropriate mobile optimised padding Google icons css variables used throughout to enable global changes to site colour theme